Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

 -[X]Responsive design, shrinks with screen.
 [X]-Little card areas for each pokemon -Stretch: Make it look like a pokemon card?
     -Eh probably not
+-[] Add in an emoji or something based on the Pokemon's type

 Testing: Test for basic functionality